mooreaw-boisestate/example-data/docs/intro-to-git-and-github/into-to-git-and-github.md

 ## Working Locally

 So, what does this look like in practice?
 We get a running history that marks changes to files over time, with explanations/descriptions of edits by each author.
-Starting now, I'll show some examples from a local repository used to track code for the PMAP/SLDS project.
+Starting now, I'll show some examples from the `example-data` repository.
 Here's a snapshot of the commit history for the repository (highlighted in red).
-I'm using GitHub's desktop application to view things.
+I'm using GitHub's desktop application to view things locally.

 ![](img/github-desktop-history-pane.png)